bodkan/slendr/inst/extdata/backend_comments.md

 > Ah, so, I just tried to prettyprint your script in SLiMgui, since the tiny indents were bothering me.  :->  It gave an error, "unexpected token '{'", because of your {{seed}} type placeholders, which violate Eidos syntax.
 It'd be nice if your script was syntax-compliant, so maybe you can look for a different way of doing this templating?
 One possibility would be to just use a placeholder that already looks like a symbol, like X_X_SEED instead of {{seed}}, or something.
 Another possibility would be to use a string, like "{{seed}}" including the quotes, and replace not just the {{seed}} part but the whole "{{seed}}" placeholder.
 Etc.  Anything so the script parses as compliant Eidos code; without that, SLiMgui has one hand tied behind its back, and I pretty much always work in SLiMgui.

 As explained above, I moved towards specifying the arguments on the command-line.
+The current implementation has a massive added benefit in that the user can execute the SLiM script outside of slendr/R, simply by specifying all parameters on the command-line.

 ---